WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	_Application Key and endpoint_

-1. Below thee definition of the MSClient class, we can see the configuration of the table name we created in the previous task.
+1. Below the definition of the MSClient class, we can see the configuration of the table name we created in the previous task.

 	![Table name configuration](./Images/table-name-configuration.png?raw=true"Table name configuration")